resmushit/wordpress-plugin/readme.txt

 Tags: image, optimizer, image optimization, resmush.it, smush, jpg, png, gif, optimization, compression, Compress, Images, Pictures, Reduce Image Size, Smush, Smush.it
 Requires at least: 4.0.0
 Tested up to: 4.9.8
-Stable tag: 0.1.16
+Stable tag: 0.1.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Use reSmush.it Image Optimizer for FREE to optimize your pictures file sizes.
-Improve your performances by using reSmush.it, the 3 billion images API optimizer.
+Improve your performances by using reSmush.it, the 4 billion images API optimizer.

 == Description ==

 reSmush.it Image Optimizer allow to use **free Image optimization** based on [reSmush.it API](http://www.resmush.it/ "Image Optimization API, developped by Charles Bourgeaux"). reSmush.it provides image size reduction based on several advanced algorithms.
 The API accept JPG, PNG and GIF files up to **5MB**.

 This plugin includes a bulk operation to optimize all your pictures in 2 clicks !
 Change your image optimization level to fit your needs !
-This service is used by **thousands** of websites on different CMS (Drupal, Joomla, Magento, Prestashop...).
+This service is used by more than **300,000** websites on different CMS (Drupal, Joomla, Magento, Prestashop...).

 The plugin includes an option to exclude some pictures of the optimizer.